marymih/test-task-timers/README.md

 # Countdown Timers

-First test task for a frontend developer as part of the Hexlet and Habr Carreer challenge.
+First test task for a frontend developer as part of the Hexlet and Habr Career challenge.

 ## Description
 A single-page application that allows users to create countdown timers.